mattonem/GeoCheck/README.md

 # GeoCheck
-As I thought it would be fun to make things a bit differently, I implemented this small exercise using the [Pharo](https://pharo.org) plateform.
+As I thought it would be fun to do things a bit differently, I implemented this small exercise using the [Pharo](https://pharo.org) platform.

-Pharo is a modern Smalltalk implementation that really let developpers enjoy a fully live coding experience.
+Pharo is a modern Smalltalk implementation that really lets developers enjoy a fully live coding experience.

 For the purpose of the exercise, I am fully aware it might be a bit over engineered, but really it was really a good time to develop it, and I hope you'll have a good time reviewing it.

 ## Packages overview
 GeoCheck is composed of 3 packages:
-- BaselineOfGeoCheck: it is the package that define the only dependency of the project ([PetitParser](https://github.com/moosetechnology/PetitParser) a parsing engine)
+- BaselineOfGeoCheck: it is the package that defines the only dependency of the project ([PetitParser](https://github.com/moosetechnology/PetitParser) a parsing engine)
 - GeoCheck: the proper code of the app
    - one file per class.
    - one file per extension.

-     An extension is a set of methods to be added to classes that already exist in the system --- eg: the method `deg` in the `Number` class that return an instance of Angle, so we can right `12 deg` and this is an isntance of Angle of 12 degree.
+     An extension is a set of methods to be added to classes that already exist in the system --- eg: the method `deg` in the `Number` class that return an instance of Angle, so we can write `12 deg` and this is an isntance of Angle of 12 degree.
 - GeoCheck-Tests: well, you get it, it is all the tests.

 # Install
-First of all you will need the Pharo Virutal Machine, please get the one adapted to your system here: https://files.pharo.org/get-files/70/.
+First of all you will need the Pharo Virutal Machine, please get the one adapted to your system here:

+https://files.pharo.org/get-files/70/.

-Then you can download a fully ready image at: https://github.com/mattonem/GeoCheck/releases/download/v1/geocheckRelease.zip
+Then you can download a fully ready image at:

+https://github.com/mattonem/GeoCheck/releases/download/v1/geocheckRelease.zip

+_(64bits --- if you need a 32bits image, you can refer to the next section, or contact me, I would be glad to provide with a 32bits version)_

 Now you can uncompress the image and the VM, and execute it like so: